 Pollutant removal processes and credits

-How should pollutant removal credits be determined and evaluated for urban stormwater control measures (SCMs) and stream restoration practices, in particular those aimed at managing nutrients, pathogens, and sediment?
-How can we better understand the processes by which SCMs remove contaminants from stormwater and reduce impacts to receiving streams?
-Specifically for the state of North Carolina, and its physiographic regions (mountains, piedmont, and coastal plain), what location-based methods and criteria can be developed for evaluating SCM and stream restoration performance, credit accounting, and removal rates for pollutants (particularly nutrients, pathogens, and sediment)?
+How should pollutant removal credits be determined and evaluated for urban and rural stormwater control measures (SCMs), stream restoration practices and other management practices, in particular those aimed at managing nutrients, pathogens, and sediment?
+How can we better understand the processes by which SCMs and other management practices remove contaminants from stormwater and reduce impacts to receiving streams?
+Specifically for the state of North Carolina, and its physiographic regions (mountains, piedmont, and coastal plain), what location-based methods and criteria can be developed for evaluating SCM, stream restoration and management practice performance, credit accounting, and removal rates for pollutants (particularly nutrients, pathogens, and sediment)?

 To view a comprehensive list of projects funded by the SWG, please visit the WRRI technical reports repository where all final project reports are housed.
 Type “Stormwater+Group” in the “Search for” box.